When do entries open?

 How do I submit a sample of my video or animation?

-An MP4 file of a maximum duration of 30 seconds can be submitted to display a sample of animated or video works.
+An MP4 file of a maximum duration of 30 seconds can be submitted to display a sample of animated or screen-based works.
 The file must be no larger than 20MB.

 If I don’t own a computer and/or do not have internet access, how can I submit my entry?

 A computer with a working internet connection is required for the online submission process.
-If you do not have a computer and/or internet access at home, access to public computers with internet access can be found in Internet Cafes, and are often available in Public Libraries and Community Centres.
+If you do not have a computer and/or internet access at home, access to public computers with internet access can be found in Public Libraries.
 Smartphones and tablets can also be used to submit entries, and enlisting the help of friends or family with any of these devices is also possible.

 Checklist for online entry: